-When I was 9 years old, after doing my grade 3 piano exam, I realised that making music in a natural and fluent way was getting blocked by practising using set fingerings, playing with the metronome and all the other “playing-by-numbers” set ways that my teacher was enforcing.
+When I was 9 years old, after doing my grade 4 piano exam, I realised that making music in a natural way was getting blocked by learning theory, practising using set fingerings, playing with the metronome and all the other fixed ways that my teacher was enforcing.
 I sensed that I would not go far using his approach, as it made me feel so much pressure that I couldn’t express myself freely.
 I could feel myself hitting a wall.
 This was a critical moment for me.
-Playing the piano, making up simple music spontaneously, was my favourite thing, especially piano music.
+Playing the piano, making up simple music spontaneously, was my favourite thing to do.
 I needed to do something to make sure I didn’t lose the simple skills I had that gave me so much pleasure.

-So I went to the piano and let go completely, shaking off the straitjacket my teacher was putting me in.
+So I sat at the piano and let go completely, shaking off the straitjacket of my teacher’s approach.
 As I played simple shapes and patterns by ear, I focused my mind, reflecting deeply to discover what I was really doing.
 I began to see the symmetry and structure of musical patterns and experienced conscious fluency for the first time.
 Soon I had formed a clear, conscious model which I used in my practice diligently whilst I pretended to follow my teacher’s instructions.
 So secretly, I rebelled – even though I thought my method was cheating at the time.
 But it became very clear that it worked!
 By the age of 12 I had passed grade 8 with distinction and played my first public concerto!
 It turned out that my model was enormously empowering.
-And it feels only right now to share it as a teacher.
+So it feels only right to share my approach with others.

 The model we all use for verbal language = WORDS IN GROUPS

 The model that we use consciously for fluency and literacy in verbal language is words grouped together.
 As we speak, this is all we need to think of.
-We want to convey a meaning that we sense deep inside us, almost unconsciously and then we know what words to say.
+We want to convey a meaning that we sense deep inside us, almost unconsciously, and then we know what words to say.
 We intend all the words we say clearly and precisely, putting them together in combinations to generate the meaning we want to convey.
 We can explore all kinds of nuances within that model, but this incredibly simple model is where our conscious mind rests.
-We don’t need anything more to become fluent.
+We don’t need to focus consciously on anything more to become fluent.
 It just takes practice.
 We don’t need to think about which word is a verb, a subject or object, an adverb or adjective, we just say words in groups.

 My model for music = RHYTHM CELLS IN THE GROOVE & TONAL BLOCKS IN THE KEYBOARD MAP

-The model I use for music has two aspects rather than just one: we must think of rhythm cells within the structure of the rhythmic matrix or groove and tonal blocks in the keyboard map.
+The model I use for music has two aspects rather than just one: we must think of rhythm cells within the structure of the rhythmic matrix or groove and tonal blocks within the structure of the keyboard map.
 And that’s it!
-Knowing this, experiencing it with the same level of clarity and expressive intention that we have saying words grouped together, is musical fluency.
-We feel something within us and use simple musical vocabulary and structure – rhythm cells and tonal blocks organised in a rhythmic groove and instrument map – to “say” it.
+Knowing this, experiencing it with the same level of clarity and expressive intention that we have saying words grouped together in syntax, is musical fluency.
+We feel something within us and use simple musical vocabulary and structure – rhythm cells and tonal blocks organised in a rhythmic groove and tonal map of our instrument – to “say” it.

 The keyboard map can of course be exchanged for the various tonal maps of other instruments.
 That said, the keyboard has a beautiful layout when we map it in the correct way, that leads to the highest level of fluency.
 It is no coincidence that the great composers of the past were all fluent on the keyboard and many of them were virtuoso players.

-The 2 erroneous models of music that block fluency
+The 2 commonly-used models of music that block fluency

-- The karaoke model – this model is where we “tag” whole tunes, songs or pieces of music rather than the rhythm cells and tonal blocks – the musical vocabulary.
+- The mimetic model – this model is where we “tag” whole tunes, songs or pieces of music – the musical surface – rather than the rhythm cells and tonal blocks – the musical vocabulary.
 I often refer to it as karaoke sense, the musical equivalent of only knowing complete sentences but not grasping separate words clearly – like this: itsthemusicalequivalentofonlyknowingcompletesentencesandnowords.
-Try to imagine not being able to recognise, hear, say or read separate words… The karaoke model of music ends up relying on muscle memory and technique-based thinking too.
-It is almost as passive as the executive model but still passive and therefore it blocks fluency.
+Try to imagine not being able to recognise, hear, read or intend individual words… The karaoke model of music also relies on muscle memory.
+It is arguably more musical than the executive model but still passive and therefore it blocks fluency.